 Few things pull the heartstrings more than seeing your child standing alone after all the other kids have gone off for afterschool playdates.
 Or finding out that at school your child is eating lunch alone.
-Or watching your teen sulk around the house weekends because she has no one to hang out with.
+Or watching your teen sulk around the house on weekends because there’s no one to hang out with.

 Most kids don’t need a lot of friends.
 But friendships, both in the early grade school years, and later, when they’re teenagers, are crucial to a child’s social and emotional growth.

-Learning how to form successful peer relationships is a critical skill for kids, and one that they will be using—and refining—all their lives.
+Learning how to form successful peer relationships is a critical skill for kids, and one they’ll use—and refine—all their lives.
 That’s why forcing them into social situations won’t help.
-Instead you need to help them build skills and develop the confidence they need to enjoy them.
+Instead, you need to help them build skills and develop the confidence they need to enjoy them.

 So what can you do to help a child who’s not making friends?